 The Bottom Line

 For comparing mods, competing with friends, and tracking your car's performance over time, FastTrack's precision is more than sufficient.
-If you are chasing leaderboard-competitive times down to the hundredth of a second, a dedicated device will give you tighter consistency, but it will also cost you $150-300.
+If you are chasing leaderboard-competitive times down to the hundredth in worst-case GPS conditions, a dedicated device will still give you tighter consistency — but it will also cost you $150-500 and another thing to charge.

 FAQ